bcaffo/LittleInferenceBook/manuscript/05_variation.md

 [1] 7.92 0.01 2.81 0.09
 ~~~

-The first number, 7.92, and its square root, 2.81, are the estimated variances
+The first number, 7.92, and its square root, 2.81, are the estimated variance
-of the sons' heights.
+and standard deviation of the sons' heights.
 Therefore, 7.92 tells us exactly how variable
-sons' heights were in the data and (under the assumption that these sons
-are a random sample from the population) estimates how variable sons' heights are
+sons' heights were in the data and estimates how variable sons' heights are
 in the population.
-In contrast 0.01 and the square root 0.09, estimate how
+In contrast 0.01, and the square root 0.09, estimate how
 variable averages of {$$}n{/$$} sons' heights are.

 Therefore, the smaller numbers discuss the precision of our estimate of the mean
 of sons' heights.
 The larger numbers discuss how variable sons' heights are in general.

-## Summarizing what we know about variances
+## Summary notes
-* The sample variance estimates the population variance
+* The sample variance estimates the population variance.
 * The distribution of the sample variance is centered at
-what its estimating
+what its estimating.
-* It gets more concentrated around the population variance with larger sample sizes
+* It gets more concentrated around the population variance with larger sample sizes.
 * The variance of the sample mean is the population variance
-divided by $n$
+divided by {$$}n{/$$}.
-  * The square root is the standard error
+  * The square root is the standard error.
 * It turns out that we can say a lot about the distribution of
 averages from random samples,
-even though we only get one to look at in a given data set
+even though we only get one to look at in a given data set.

 ## Exercises